Chandan-kumar10/Student-Daily-Tracker/Student-Daily-Tracker/README.md

 Visualization:
 Used matplotlib and seaborn for histograms, boxplots, scatterplots, bar plots, and time-series plots to present insights clearly.

-# Tools and Technologies Used
+# Tools and Technologies use.
 Python 3.x
 Pandas
 NumPy